roman-milk/roman-milk.github.io/herb-tricia-and-me.md

  I shrugged so she sat down on the chair on the other side of my desk.
 "You haven't been taking my calls."

  "Given the circumstances under which I last saw you that comes as a surprise?"
-Report_Story #2